 Table of Contents

-In lessons 1 and 2 we discussed the physiology of exercise and our body’s adaptations to exercise training.
-These adaptations mainly occur within the nervous, musculoskeletal, cardiovascular, and respiratory systems.
+In lessons 1 and 2 I discussed the physiology of exercise and the body’s adaptations to exercise training.
+These adaptations mainly occur within the nervous, musculoskeletal, cardiovascular, and other energy utilization systems.
 In addition to the performance benefits from these physiologic changes, there are many health benefits that accrue as well.
-We will discuss these health benefits and the recommended amounts of activity to obtain them in this lesson.
+I will discuss these health benefits and the recommended amounts of activity to obtain them in this lesson.

 2018 Physical Activity Guidelines for Americans (PAGA)

-The Physical Activity Guidelines for Americans (PAGA) was first published in 2008; a 2nd edition, governing ages 3 and older, was published in 2018.
+The Physical Activity Guidelines for Americans (“PAGA”) was first published in 2008; a 2nd edition, applicable to ages ≥3 years, was published in 2018.
 These were put together by a panel of experts and issued by the US Department of Health and Human Services.
 Click here for an overview of this process and the guidelines themselves.
-These guidelines complement the Dietary Guidelines for Americans (discussed extensively in my nutrition and weight management course).
+These guidelines complement the Dietary Guidelines for Americans (discussed extensively in the nutrition and weight management course on this site).

 Note: The 2018 Physical Activity Guidelines for Americans recommends:

 - age 3-5 years: should be physically active throughout the day to enhance growth & development

 - age 6-17 years: should perform 60 minutes or more of moderate-to-vigorous physical activity (“MVPA”) daily

 - most of this should be aerobic activity